piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 3.4 =

+**Note: The template was modified.
+Please check your print-order.php if you copied it to your theme directory.**

+* Improved WooCommerce 2.2 compatibility
+* Fix an issue were shipping and billing addresses did not respect the WooCommerce settings
+* Better way to reset the invoice number counter

 = 3.3.1 =

 * Small code improvements

 = 3.3 =

 * WordPress 4.0 and WooCommerce 2.2 compatibility
 * Fix an issue where the print buttons were hidden after the update

 = 3.2.3 =

 * WordPress 4.0 and WooCommerce 2.2 compatibility
 * Template: Improved the CSS to generate less blank pages
 * Fixed the settings link on the Plugins page